-Introducing hydrating skincare products such as a gentle moisturiser and body wash can help improve the appearance of scaly skin.
+Introducing hydrating skincare products such as gentle body moisturisers and body cleansers can help improve the appearance of dry, scaly skin.
 Look for products that contain ceramides to restore the skins barrier and retain hydration.
 Hyaluronic acid is another essential ingredient as it absorbs moisture like a sponge – it can hold up to 1,000 times its weight in water.
 Gentle exfoliation with ingredients such as salicylic acid and lactic acid can also help to smooth the look and feel of dry, scaly skin provided this is not caused by a medical skin condition.

 Seek the advice of a dermatologist as they will be able to determine the cause and suggest appropriate additional treatment options.

 2. Baumann, L. (2009) Cosmetic Dermatology: Principles and Practice (pp.83-91).
 New York: McGraw-Hill Medical

 4. T. Ruzicka, B. Przybilla, J. Ring (2006) Handbook of Atopic Eczema; 2nd edition; Springer

 8. DiGiovanna, J.J. & Robinson-Bostom, L. Am J Clin Dermatol (2003) 4: 81. https://doi.org/10.2165/00128071-200304020-00002

 11. Baumann, L. (2015) Cosmeceuticals and Cosmetic Ingredients (pp.77-79).
 New York: McGraw-Hill Medical

 12. Baumann, L. (2015) Cosmeceuticals and Cosmetic Ingredients (pp.301-304).
 New York: McGraw-Hill Medical

 13. Baumann, L. (2015) Cosmeceuticals and Cosmetic Ingredients (pp.323-324).
 New York: McGraw-Hill Medical